in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 Let's say you are creating a resource.
 You would want to send a status of 201 CREATED.
 In this case, we use ResponseEntity as in Example 2.

-##### Error - Spring Security - java.lang.NoClassDefFoundError: org/springframework/web/cors/CorsConfigurationSource
+### Q :  Error - Spring Security - java.lang.NoClassDefFoundError: org/springframework/web/cors/CorsConfigurationSource

 Typically this happens because the schemas in your application context xml are referring to a different Spring Version